 Stamp Duty Rates in Ireland 2019

-After the changes in the 2011 Budget – any exemptions on Stamp Duty for house purchases were removed.
+After the changes in the 2011 Budget – any exemptions on Stamp Duty for house purchases were removed in December 2010.
 All house purchases in Ireland are now liable for stamp duty.

-Stamp Duty Rates on Property Perchases in Ireland (Residential Property)
+Stamp Duty Rates on Property Purchases in Ireland (Residential Property)

 1% on properties valued under 1 Million Euro